 - Existential problems and the desire to better understand oneself

 - Grief, setbacks (divorce, burnout, disease)

 Freudian psychoanalysis is carried out either face to face with the therapist or with the patient lying on the couch.
 The therapy received can vary in its length (from brief to a longer, more introspective type of therapy) as it depends on each person’s motivation as well as their specific needs.

 Sessions last 45 minutes with 15 minutes of case study completed in the absence of the patient.
-A rate of 200.- chf is payable at the end of each session (cash or credit card).
 It is possible to be reimbursed by complementary health insurances.